Falendrac/holbertonschool-low_level_programming/0x0A-argc_argv/README.md

     Adds positive numbers, print the result.
 If no number is passed to the program, print <0>.
 If one of the number contains symbols that are no digits and print <Error>.

+* 100-change.c

+    Print the minimum number of coins to make change for an amount of money.
+    Usage: ./change cents
+    Cents is the amount of cents you need to give back